 Tip!
 I like to speed up the cooling process of the quinoa by placing it in a shallow plate and spreading it evenly and putting it in the freezer.
 It’ll be ready to use in less than 5 minutes.

 Place the kale in a large bowl and drizzle extra virgin olive oil.
 Using your hands, start massaging the kale.
 (Hands are a cook’s best tool) Use your fingers to coat the kale in the olive oil, all the while massaging the kale.
 This is the perfect time to remove any large hard stems that are uncomfortable to eat.
 Discard those.

 What do I mean by “Massaging the Kale”?
 I know, it sounds weird.
 I mean rubbing it with my hands and making sure each piece is coated by the oil.
 Kale is pretty firm, so giving it a rub with my hands softens up the leaves and makes the texture nicer to eat.

-After a minute or two of massaging the kale, it will look shiny and glossy.
+After a minute or less of massaging the kale, it will look shiny and glossy.
 You will also notice that it will be softer and way more tender than when you started.
 This means that it’s ready!

 Tip!
 Your eyes and hands are so helpful when cooking, they tell you when an ingredient is ready by how they feel to the touch.

 Chop the romaine lettuce into thin strips and mix with the kale.
 Add the feta crumbles, cooled quinoa, cooled almonds and the cooled grapes.
 Drizzle a little bit of red wine vinegar and combine well.

 Serve this salad as is, or add grilled chicken.
 Shrimp would be nice too, or even steak would compliment this salad beautifully.